 Alternatively, you may wish to make a one-off donation in memory of someone you loved, or for some other reason – the installation of the screens and projectors were covered by such a gift.

-If you have any questions about anything mentioned in this leaflet, do not hesitate to get in touch with the Clergy or Churchwardens, or any other member of the Finance Team – Brian Everett, Wei Hei and Robert Kipling, Stephen Merrill, Hazel Neaverson, Steve Paynter, Zanda Russell, Jo Samols.
+If you have any questions about anything mentioned in this leaflet, do not hesitate to get in touch with the Clergy or Churchwardens, or any other member of the Finance Team – Justine Bird, Beverley Everett, Wei Hei and Robert Kipling, David Morrow, Hazel Neaverson, Steve Paynter, Zanda Russell.